Karolinka

-Karolinka(until 1951 Karolinina Huť; Charlottenhütte) is a town in Vsetín District in the Zlín Region of the Czech Republic.
+Karolinka (until 1951 Karolinina Huť; Charlottenhütte) is a town in Vsetín District in the Zlín Region of the Czech Republic.
 It has about 2,400 inhabitants.

 Etymology

 The name is a Czech diminutive form of woman name Caroline.
 It was derived from given name of stepmother of its founder, Jewish entrepreneur Salomon Reich.
-Until 1951, its name was Karolinina Huť, meaning "Karolina's Glassworks".
+Until 1951, its name was Karolinina Huť, meaning "Karolina's glassworks".

+Geography

+Karolinka is located about 17 km east of Vsetín and 38 km northwest of Žilina in Slovakia.
+It borders Slovakia in the south.
+It lies on the border between the Hostýn-Vsetín Mountains and Maple Mountains.
+The highest point is the Malý Javorník mountain at 1019 m above sea level, which top is on the Czech-Slovak border.
+The town proper is situated in the valley of the Vsetínská Bečva river.
+A notable body of water is the Karolinka Reservoir.
+The whole territory of Karolinka lies in the Beskydy Protected Landscape Area.

 History

-The settlement grew up around a glass factory established on territory of Nový Hrozenkov municipality in 1861.
+The settlement grew up around a glass factory established on the territory of Nový Hrozenkov municipality in 1861.
 Karolinina Huť was separated as a municipality of its own from Nový Hrozenkov in 1949.
 In 1951, it was renamed Karolinka.

+Demographics

+Transport

+Karolinka is located on the railway line Vsetín–Velké Karlovice.

+Sights

+The main landmark of Karolinka is the Church of Our Lady of Carmel.
+It is a modern church built in 1994–1997.